publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch33/m__us_usc_t25_s3115a.md

     (e) __Proposal evaluation and determination factors__

-    In entering into an agreement or contract in response to a request of an Indian tribe under subsection (b)(1) of this section, the Secretary may—
+    In entering into an agreement or contract in response to a request of an Indian tribe under subsection (b)(1), the Secretary may—

         (1) use a best-value basis; and